sql-machine-learning/elasticdl/docs/designs/ps_design.md

 A typical parameter server architecture of data parallelism distributed training system contains two roles:

 - parameter server(or PS for short), maintaining the global model, and providing parameter pull/push/optimize/checkpoint service
-- worker, computing gradients of model parameters using local data and pushing gradients to pservers
+- worker, computing gradients of model parameters using local data and pushing gradients to parameter servers.

-Sharding the model to multiple pservers is a common choice.
+Sharding the model to multiple parameter servers is a common choice.
 The reasons are as following:

 - Sometimes, the model size if out of the memory of a process.
 For example, many recommending and ranking models take very high-dimensional (and sparse) inputs, thus require large embedding tables.
 - Communication load between workers and parameter servers will be balanced.
 More parameter servers usually means more network bandwidth.